drmckay-kirill/AbeServices/Readme.md

 - exception handling with filter (JSON) for API (`KeysController`)
 - pagination in Login list view and `HomeController`
 - add Swagger for API
+## AbeAuth flow
+- TGS get keys through protocol (special service for gettings keys and make abe things) - KeyService Url from settings **DONE**
+- inject MockCpAbe to AbeAuthBuilder **DONE**
+- send second step from abonent to tgs
+- process second step in tgs
+- send third step from abonent to tgs
+- process third step in tgs
+- send fourth step from abonent to iota
+- process fourth step
+- send data to fiware